Be kind and tender-hearted to one another, and forgive one another, as God has forgiven you through Christ.

 Mrs Frodsham - Class Teacher

-If you have any questions or concerns please do not hesitate to speak to one of us.
+If you have any questions or concerns please do not hesitate to contact us.

-The children now have book bags which they should bring into school every day.
+The children will be given book bags which they should bring into school every day.
 We aim to hear the children read twice a week and change their book at least once a week, if it is felt that they are ready to progress.
 We value support from parents and strongly encourage you to read with your child at home every day.

-P.E is on Thursday mornings.
-The children need to have their kit in school at all times which can be left on their coat peg.
-The P.E kit is a green t shirt, dark shorts and black pumps.
+P.E is on Wednesday mornings.
+The children need to come to school in their kit - navy tracksuit bottoms, their PE t-shirt, school jumper or cardigan and black, navy or white trainers.
+They can leave a bag with shorts and pumps in on their pegs.
 We encourage independence in Reception so please help your child by allowing them to attempt dressing and undressing themselves at home wherever possible.

 Please ensure all of their uniform and P.E kit is clearly labelled with their name.
 Uniforms can get muddled while the children are getting ready for P.E and it saves a lot of time when we are returning items to their rightful owner!